LPardue/draft-pardue-http-identity-digest/draft-pardue-httpbis-identity-digest.md

 Want-Identity-Digest: sha-512=3, sha-256=10, unixsum=0
 ~~~

+# Messages containing both Identity-Digest and Content-Encoding

+`Identity-Digest` applies to the unencoded representation.
+If a message is
+received with content coding, a recipient needs to decode the message in order
+to calculate the digest that can subsequently be used for validation.
+If
+multiple content codings are applied, the recipient needs to decode all
+encodings before usage.

 # Integrity Fields are Complementary

 Integrity fields can be used in combination to address different and